Note: The topic “Pros and Cons of Globalization” came in the CSS Essay Paper – 2021. The admin attempted the following

 In the past, when the world was non-globalized and nationalism was prevailing, there was a lack of cooperation between states.
 Even, countries were suspicious of each other.
 The focus was on self-development and progress.
 States never cooperated with each other for mutual progress and development.

 With the advent of globalization, today’s states are cooperating with each other in the field of education, science, and technology.
 Moreover, states are working on the basis of mutual intelligence sharing for enhanced security.

 For instance, in the recent pandemic crisis, how China has sent medical supplies and teams across borders and oceans clearly highlights the essence of globalization.
 Those states that were missing ventilators, vaccines, etc got help from other states in fighting Covid-19.

 This is an example from recent times.
-For other examples, the spread of Information and Communication Technology across the world is also a hallmark of globalization.
+For other example, the spread of Information and Communication Technology across the world is also a hallmark of globalization.

 Hence, mutual cooperation and the development of countries are among the most prominent advantages of globalization.

 It is no denying the fact that globalization has brought peace to the world.
 Though we do witness wars and conflicts even today, those are not on such large scales as in the pre-globalized world.

 The pre-globalized world had witnessed two great wars in the 20th century and many even before that.
-While the states were not interconnected, they had remained suspicious of each other’s strengths, motives, and activities.
+While the states were not interconnected, they remained suspicious of each other’s strengths, motives, and activities.
 They lacked mutual interests and goals.

 Today, the role played by global institutions in the maintenance of world peace is commendable.

 Moreover, in today’s globalized world, states are working on common interests and are dependent on each other.
 With mutual dependency, they are pursuing common economic interests in the form of trade.
 With each other’s help, states are advancing in science and technology.